rems-project/cn-pKVM-buddy-allocator-case-study/README.md

 The directory structure is as follows:

-- `page_alloc.c` contains the main body of the buddy allocator logic.
+- `page_alloc.c` contains the main body of the buddy allocator code.
+The function `__hyp_attach_page` discussed in the paper and its annotations can be found here.

 - `gfp.h` defines the buddy allocator API described in the paper.

 - `memory.h` contains a number of auxiliary definitions of functions and types.

-- `lemmas.h`

-  - declares uninterpreted functions used in the proof,

-  - states lemmas, and

-  - defines resource predicates and logical functions, including the main invariant, Hyp_pool.
+- `lemmas.h` defines resource predicates and logical functions, including the main invariant, `Hyp_pool`; it also declares uninterpreted functions used in the proof.

+- `lemmas.h` states lemmas.

 - `coq_lemmas` is the directory for the Coq part of the verification: